cataseven/Switch-and-Timer-Bar-Card/README.md

 * **Smarter status:** “Active” is interpreted sensibly per domain (e.g., covers consider *closed* as active; locks consider *unlocked* as active; media players consider *playing/on* as active).
 * **Shared-device aware:** Use the same controllable entity across multiple cards (e.g., one boiler with 15/30/60-minute boost buttons).
 Each card tracks its own timer independently and coordinates so an active timer is not interrupted by another card.
 * **Editable duration:** Optionally let users tap the total time on the card to change the timer duration on the fly.
 The value is saved per device, so each user can have their own preferred boost length.
 You can also set a YAML default to override the timer helper's configured duration without touching the helper.
+* **Last run & Next run sensors:** Show up to two sensors per entity (for example, when the device last finished and when it will run next).
+Each sensor can display its state or one of its attributes, with its own label, icon, and position.
+* **Native value formatting:** Sensor values are formatted by Home Assistant itself.
+Date/time values are shown as localized, auto‑updating **relative time** (e.g. "5 minutes ago").
-* **Battery indicator:** Optionally show a device's battery level in a smaller font next to the entity name, from a battery sensor (its state is read) or a literal value.
+* **Battery indicator:** Optionally show a device's battery level in a smaller font next to the entity name, from any battery entity (its state is read) or a literal value.
+* **Four‑tab visual editor:** Each entity is configured through **Entity**, **Timer**, **Sensors**, and **Design** tabs, with a colored marker per entity so they are easy to tell apart.
 * **Theme & `card-mod` compatible:** The card is wrapped in a standard `ha-card`, so themes and `card-mod` can fully customize its appearance (transparent background, custom shadows, padding, etc.).

 ---